Skip to content

 For workstations outside the domain (same procedure as above, only authentication changes)

-Also check "Connect using different credentials"
+Also check "Connect using different credentials".

 Login_UCA@local.isima.fr